Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 A damaged duct system greatly reduces a heating and air conditioning system's energy efficiency.
-Ideally every bit of conditioned air goes directly from the furnace to the living space.
-In extreme cases, the energy lost from torn or damaged duct costs more in a single season far exceeds the price of the repair materials.
+Ideally, every bit of conditioned air goes directly from the furnace to the living space.
+In extreme cases, the energy lost from torn or damaged ducts far exceeds the price of the repair materials.

 Types of HVAC Duct

-Flex duct: This easy to install and inexpensive type of duct contains three layers: an inner layer that uses a spiral wire rib to hold its shape, a fiberglass center layer that provides thermal protection and an outer layer that acts as a vapor barrier.
-When installing flex duct, a technician slides the inner liner over a sheet metal collar.
+- Flex duct: This easy-to-install and inexpensive type of duct contain three layers: an inner layer that uses a spiral wire rib to hold its shape, a fiberglass center layer that provides thermal protection and an outer layer that acts as a vapor barrier.
+When installing a flex duct, a technician slides the inner liner over a sheet metal collar.
 Then he seals the inner liner with a code-approved duct tape and locks it in place with a large zip tie or worm-gear clamp, called a duct strap.
-Installers often support flex duct every four feet.
+Installers often support flex ducts every four feet.
 This limits sags and keeps connections from pulling away from the collar.

 Sheet Metal Duct

-1) Expose the leaking seam: Loosen the hanging straps or brackets on both sides of the repair area.
+- Expose the leaking seam: Loosen the hanging straps or brackets on both sides of the repair area.
 Lower the duct enough to examine the leaking joint.
-Normally this type of leak only needs additional sealant, however, large gaps should be completely exposed and inspected.
+Normally this type of leak only needs additional sealant; however, large gaps should be completely exposed and inspected.
 If a missing or incorrectly installed S-lock caused the large gap, take apart the joint and reconnect correctly.

 Fiberglass Duct Board

-Heating and air-conditioning duct systems using fiberglass duct board rarely needs maintenance or repair beyond an occasional interior cleaning.
-Professional duct-cleaning technicians use high powered vacuums to evacuate dust buildup from the duct's interior surface.
+Heating and air-conditioning duct systems using fiberglass duct board rarely need maintenance or repair beyond an occasional interior cleaning.
+Professional duct-cleaning technicians use high-powered vacuums to evacuate dust buildup from the duct's interior surface.
 While this type of duct withstands moderate abuse, prolonged exposure to excessive moisture contaminates and destroys the fiberglass.
 Damp sections often dry without any issues, however, due to mold concerns technicians often recommend replacing sections of saturated duct board.

-1) Drain the duct: The fiberglass layer holds water like a sponge and an intact foil backing prevents drainage.
+- Drain the duct: The fiberglass layer holds water like a sponge, and an intact foil backing prevents drainage.
 Place a bucket under the duct and poke a small hole in the duct's foil outer liner with a screwdriver.
 Keep the bucket under the duct until it stops dripping.

-2) Cut out damaged section: Force a non-serrated knife blade through the duct and cut out the wet area.
+- Cut out the damaged section: Force a non-serrated knife blade through the duct and cut out the wet area.
 Use in and out motions.
 The notches on a serrated knife grab the foil backing's reinforcement threads, the triangle-shaped lines visible on the outside of the duct.

-1) Remove old sealant: Cut away the old sealant, mesh and tape with a knife.
+- Remove old sealant: Cut away the old sealant, mesh, and tape with a knife.
 Wipe the exposed connection with a rag, removing any debris or oil.

-2) Replace missing or damaged insulation: The duct-board's insulation must touch the furnace.
+- Replace missing or damaged insulation: The duct board insulation must touch the furnace.
 Otherwise, condensation forms and becomes a breeding ground for mold and mildew.

 Occasionally a home inspection reveals an exposed air-conditioning duct collar.
 This happens when pressure forces the outer liner and insulation away from the collar.
 The exposed collar greatly reduces the system's energy efficiency.

-2) Disconnect the loose liner: Cut the duct strap with wire cutters or pliers.
+- Disconnect the loose liner: Cut the duct strap with wire cutters or pliers.
 Pull the insulation away from the connection.
-Adjust the outer liner so it properly covers the insulation.
+Adjust the outer liner, so it properly covers the insulation.

 Replacing Flex Duct

-In certain situations, such as crushed duct or animal damage, it makes more sense to replace a section of than it does to repair it.
+In certain situations, such as a crushed duct or animal damage, it makes more sense to replace a section of flex duct than it does to repair it.
 The new section uses the original system's duct collars and hangers.
-The cost of materials and location of the repair makes this determination. flex duct
+The cost of materials and the location of the repair make this determination.

-5) Install new flex: Slide the inner liner over the splice collar, leaving about 1 inch of the collar exposed.
+- Install new flex: Slide the inner liner over the splice collar, leaving about 1 inch of the collar exposed.
 Seal the connection with code-approved duct tape.
 Slip a duct strap over the inner liner and tighten it with the appropriate tool.
-Butt the new section's outer liner and insulation against the existing duct's.
+Butt the new section's outer liner and insulation against the existing ducts.
 Lock it in place with a duct strap.
-Seal the joint with duct tape or code-approved mastic.
+Seal the joints with duct tape or code-approved mastic.

 © 2017 Bert Holopaw